weilun-chiu/dbscan/README.md

 ## Contributing

 We welcome contributions to this project!
 If you would like to contribute, please submit a pull request with your changes.

+## Log
+### 5/16/2023:
+We plan to develop the KDTree in another repository.
+As a result, we remove the original kdtree files.
+Add const